 The registration process at Eastern West Virginia Community & Technical College assures that students receive the best possible assistance in selecting and enrolling in classes that match their educational goals and abilities.
-Registration for courses must be completed during registration periods announced by the Dean for Academic and Student Services' Office and listed on the academic calendar.
+Registration for courses must be completed during registration periods announced by the Dean of Student Access and Success' Office and listed on the academic calendar.
 Early registration periods allow students to complete the registration procedures when College personnel can give more individualized attention.
-Students may register for classes by mail, telephone, email or personally delivering the registration materials.
+Students may register for classes by mail, telephone, e-mail or personally delivering the registration materials.
 Students should consult the academic schedule for course offerings and detailed registration procedures.
 Students are not permitted to attend class unless they have registered and paid tuition.
 New degree-seeking students are required to attend a New Student Orientation and Registration Session.
 Course registration will be completed at that time.

-Students in default on any educational loans (e.g. Federal Perkins, Federal Family Education Loan, etc.) may not be permitted to register until documentation of a change in that status has been provided to the Dean for Academic and Student Services.
+Students in default on any educational loans (e.g. Federal Perkins, Federal Family Education Loan, etc.) may not be permitted to register until documentation of a change in that status has been provided to the Dean of Student Access and Success.
 Similarly, students with holds from other College areas may not be permitted to register.
 Examples of holds are outstanding bills at the College Bookstore, overdue library books, testing holds or failure to submit measles and rubella immunization documentation or admissions documentation.